 1. Description

 SCCPs belong to a larger group of chlorinated paraffins (CPs), or polychlorinated n-alkanes (CA), which are complex mixtures of substances with the general molecular formula CxH(2x-y+2)Cly.
-CPs are characterised by the carbon-chain length range of their n-alkanes and by the chloride content of the product.
+CPs are characterised by the carbon-chain length range of their n-alkanes and by the chlorine content of the product.
 An average chain length for the hydrocarbon feedstock or an average molecular weight is often stated as well.
 For example, a chlorinated paraffin referred to as C12, 60% chlorine, would be a product with an average chain length of 12 carbons with approximately 60% chlorine.
 (IARC, 1990, Glüge et al, 2016).

 The chain lengths of commercial paraffin products are between ten and 38 carbon atoms and chlorine contents between 10 and 72% by weight.
-According to their chain length, CPs are divided into short-chain CPs (SCCPs, C10–C13), medium-chain CPs (MCCPs, C14–C17) and long-chain CPs (LCCPs, C17–C30) (IARC, 1990, Glüge et al, 2016).
-SCCP commercial products consist of mixtures of isomers and congeners, and the Cl % of a product does not allow for identification of compounds present in the mixture (Danish Environmental Protection Agency, 2014).
+According to their chain length, CPs are divided into short-chain CPs (short-chain CPs, C10–C13), medium-chain CPs (MCCPs, C14–C17) and long-chain CPs (LCCPs, C17–C30) (IARC, 1990, Glüge et al, 2016).

-Only short-chain chlorinated paraffins are POPs.
-Stockholm Convention listed only SCCPs with chain lengths ranging from C10 to C13 and a content of chlorine greater than 48 per cent by weight (see structural formula in Figure 1).
-In this guideline, SCCPs refer to those addressed by the Stockholm Convention.
+.
+In Annex A to the Stockholm Convention only short chain CPs with chain lengths ranging from C10 to C13 and a content of chlorine greater than 48 per cent by weight (see structural formula of an example in Figure 1) are listed.

-Figure 1: Structural formula of SCCP.
+Figure 1: Example of a molecule that can be found within an SCCP mixture ( 2,3,4,5,6,8-hexachlorodecane, C10).

-Because of the complex nature of CPs, CAS numbers often cover both POP-CPs as well as non-POP-CPs such as SCCPs with less than 48% chlorine or MCCPs.
-According to the Stockholm Convention decision SC-8/11 the substances with the following CAS numbers may contain short-chain chlorinated paraffins with chlorine content greater than 48% by weight (Table 1).
+6bis Because of the complex nature of CPs, it is not always possible to separate SCCPs from other CPs in chemical references.
+SCCP commercial products consist of mixtures of isomers and congeners, and the chlorine content of a product does not allow for identification of compounds present in the mixture (Danish Environmental Protection Agency, 2014).CAS numbers, which are commonly used to identify chemicals, often cover both POP-CPs as well as non-POP-CPs such as short chain CPs with less than 48% chlorine or MCCPs.
+Annex A to the Stockholm Convention contains examples of substances that may contain short-chain chlorinated paraffins with chlorine content greater than 48% by weight (Table 1).
 In addition, the POPRC risk profile (UNEP/POPS/POPRC.11/10/Add.2) mentions other CAS numbers, which contain SCCPs e.g. CAS No 63449-39-81.
-The EU restriction covers CAS number 85535-84-8.Table 1.
+The EU Regulation on POPs addresses short-chain chlorinated paraffins with CAS number 85535-84-8.
+This CAS number represents the commercial SCCP product that is produced by the chlorination of a single hydrocarbon fraction consisting of n-alkanes that have a carbon chain length distribution consisting of 10, 11, 12 and 13 carbon atoms; however, this CAS number # does not specify the degree of chlorination of the SCCPs and may therefore include substances which are not included in Annex A to the Stockholm Convention.
+Examples of trade names of SCCPs products are contained in Annex II.
+Table 1.
 Examples of CAS numbers that may contain SCCPs according to the Stockholm Convention Annex A.